skolouri/skolouri.github.io/_pages/about.md

-<mark> I will join the Computer Science Department at Vanderbilt University in Fall 2021. <mark>
+<mark> I will join the Computer Science Department at Vanderbilt University as an Assistant Professor in Fall 2021. <mark>

 ## News
 - Our paper [`Wasserstein Embedding for Graph Learning'](https://openreview.net/forum?id=AAes_3W-2z) got accepted to ICLR2021 for a poster presentation - Jan 07, 2021.